 When the contractions start, you will notify both me and the caregiver.
 The best place to be at this stage is in the comfort of your own home, for as long as possible.
 Whether you decide to give birth in the hospital, at home or in a birth center, I will see you when you are in active labor or when you are feeling very uncomfortable and will be by your side until the baby is born.
 I normally do a lot of massage, comfort measures and reassurance.
 I support your partner to help you best.
 We will make sure that you stay hydrated and even if you have an epidural we will do comfort measures in bed.
 Then it's also important to have the baby moving.
 So we do a lot of side to side lying and a peanut ball is very helpful too.

 In fact I give emotional, physical and informative support.
 If the doctor comes in with a proposal, we can first discuss this together if this is the most evidence-based solution.
-We do this through using of the word BRAIN.
+We do this through using of the acronym BRAIN.

 B= what's the benefit